tecnico-sec/Virtual-Networking/README.md

 * CTRL+ALT+SHIFT+2/1 – open/close the QEMU console.
 ```

-To change the display resolution in graphics mode, use the application xLucas and follow the instructions.
 To shut down the virtual machine, open a terminal/shell inside the virtual machine and execute the following command:

 ```bash
 $ sudo /sbin/poweroff